 The new Act means that for the first time virtually all offenders will receive at least 12 months supervision in the community on release from custody.

 The provisions in the Act will be implemented as part of the Transforming Rehabilitation reforms.
-Providers are expected to be in place and delivering services by 2015.

 The Act and explanatory notes can be downloaded from the UK Parliament website.